Spain overtook China for the number of confirmed coronavirus cases reporting a total of 85,195 cases on Monday.

 Case numbers in countries with fragile health care systems are rising, and governments are taking drastic action to avoid the sort of crises currently being experienced in western European countries and the United States.

 Virus cases in South Africa rose to 709 as the country got ready to go on lockdown on Friday.
 New Zealand declared an emergency ahead of an unprecedented lockdown which begins on Wednesday.
+The island nation's recorded its first death on Sunday.

 And India announced a 21-day total lockdown in the country of 1.3 billion people - the most sweeping effort yet to stop the transmission of COVID-19.